Randolph College Home Page Give Today! Support Randolph College

 HIST 2203 - Modern Germany, 1789-1918

 This course explores German political, social, economic, and cultural history from the French Revolution through the First World War.
 Students will examine topics such as the impact of the French Revolution on the German lands, the conservative reaction after the downfall of Napoleon, the revolutions of 1848, the establishment of the German Empire, the emergence of modern culture and mass politics, and the outbreak of the First World War.
-Hours credit: 4.
-Prerequisite: sophomore standing or permission of the instructor.
-Alternate years.
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(HE, WI)

 HIST 2204 - Modern Germany, 1918 To The Present

 This course explores German political, social, economic, and cultural history from the First World War to the present.
 Students will examine topics such as the impact of World War I, the Weimar Republic, the Third Reich, World War II, the Holocaust, the Cold War, the division and reunification of Germany, the impact of history and memory on German society, and the problems and possibilities facing Germany today.
-The course includes a required field trip to the U.S. Holocaust Memorial Museum in Washington, D.C.
-Hours credit: 4.
+Credit hours: 4.
 Prerequisite: sophomore standing or permission of the instructor.
-Alternate years.

 HIST 2221 - Modern China

-An introductory survey of the history of modern China from the early 19th century to the present that will examine the shifting contours of China's social fabric, political identity, and internatinal position.
-The course will focus equally on the Qing Dynasty, Republic of China, and post-11949 People's Republic of China under the Communist regime.
-Hours credit: 4.
-Prerequisite: sophomore standing or permission of the instructor.
+An introductory survey of the history of modern China from the early 19th century to the present that will examine the shifting contours of China's social fabric, political identity, and international position.
+The course will focus equally on the Qing Dynasty, Republic of China, and post-1949 People's Republic of China under the Communist regime.
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(CI, HE)

 HIST 2222 - Modern Japan

-An introductory survey of the history of modern Japan from the mid-119th century to present that will begin with the Meiji Restoration and end with the Fukushima disaster of 2011.
+An introductory survey of the history of modern Japan from the mid-19th century to present that will begin with the Meiji Restoration and end with the Fukushima disaster of 2011.
 The course will examine Japan's rapid modernization and its consequences, focusing on Japan's shifting domestic identities, international position, and socioeconomic developments.
-Hours credit: 4.
-Prerequisite: sophomore standing or permission of the instructor.
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(CI, HE)

 HIST 2226 - History Of The Middle East

 A selective survey of Middle Eastern history from the time of Muhammad until the present.
 Primary emphasis is on the Islamic Middle East, although the course will also be concerned with the establishment of Israel.
-Hours credit: 4.
-Prerequisite: sophomore standing or permission of the instructor.
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(CI, HE)

 HIST 2230 - Chinatowns In The U.s.